Gyths/Subs/README.md

 ## Setup
 1. Clone the repo and install dependencies
+2. Dependencies:
+   - openai-whisper
+   - keyboard
+   - sounddevice
+   - numpy
+   - colorama (only for console testing)
+   - webrtcvad
+   - transformers
+   - torch

-2. Configure your mic in whisper_to_text.py parameters `DEVICE=your mic number`
+4. Configure your mic in whisper_to_text.py parameters `DEVICE=your mic number`
-3. Run the bot
+5. Run the bot

 ## Usage
 Press start to start listening<br/>